LooksRare/sdk-v2/doc/classes/LooksRare.LooksRare.md

 `Promise`<`boolean`\>

-true of the operator is approved, false otherwise
+true if the operator is approved, false otherwise

 ___